Total Hip Replacement

 The Morning of Surgery

-Upon arrival to hospital, please check in at the Admission desk.
+Upon arrival at the hospital, please check-in at the Admission desk.
 A pre-operative Registered Nurse (RN) will greet you and your family.
 A hospital gown and a warm blanket will be provided.
 The RN will start an IV.
 A sequential compression device will be placed on your non-operative leg to help prevent blood clots from forming in your legs.
 The RN will wash your operative leg and place sterile towels around it.

 Antibiotics will be started through the IV.
 The surgeon will mark the surgery site and answer any questions you may have.

 An operating room RN will transport you to an operating suite.
 The RN will ask questions about your surgical procedure.
 An anesthesia provider will be waiting in the suite.
 The anesthesia provider will monitor your vital signs throughout your procedure.